inbo/moneos/CONTRIBUTING.md

-# avoiding GIT conflicts
+# Avoiding GIT conflicts

--   In the first phase, only work in your own branch and on your own chapter (chapter directory and chapter .Rmd files)
+-   In the first phase, only work in your own branch and on your own chapter (chapter directory and chapter `.Rmd` files)
 -   if contribution to another chapter is needed
     -   work in the branch for that chapter
     -   communicate between contributors and make good agreements on who works when on the chapter